mhevery/Largo-docs/Site-Setup/Theme-options.md

 Largo supports three options for the bottom of the homepage:

 - A single-column list of recent posts with photos and excerpts
-- A two-column widget area: This creates a new widget area in *Appearance &gt; Widgets*, where the following widgets are recommended:
+- A two-column widget area: This creates a new widget area in *Appearance &gt; Widgets*
-	- Largo Featured Posts: shows a set number of featured posts
-	- Largo Recent Posts: shows a set number of posts and can be limited to one category or none, limited by tags, limited by [[custom taxonomies|Custom taxonomies]], and limited by author
 - Nothing whatsoever

+For more information, see [[Homepage bottom templates]].

-### Homepage Display Options
+### Homepage display options

 - Display options for categories and tags on posts on the homepage
 	- A single category or tag above the headline for each story